Royal Inscriptions of the Neo-Babylonian Empire (RINBE)

 These inscriptions often commemorated the building of some palace, city or temple.
 Thus, their statements are often useful in identifying the various buildings and architectural levels in which they are found.
 At a time when much of Iraq’s cultural heritage is in grave danger of disappearing due to illegal looting and destruction, one of the aims of the RINBE project is to preserve the heritage of the New Babylonian Empire by collecting and publishing the official inscriptions of the rulers and to make this rich cultural heritage freely accessible to everyone, also in order to curb the flourishing trade of such objects.

-(1) Frauke Weiershäuser and Jamie Novotny, The Royal Inscriptions of Nabopolassar (625-605 BC), King of Babylon, and Nebuchadnezzar II (604-562 BC), King of Babylon, Part 1 (Royal Inscriptions of the Neo-Babylonian Empire 1)
+(1) Frauke Weiershäuser and Jamie Novotny, The Royal Inscriptions of Nabopolassar (625-605 BC) and Nebuchadnezzar II (604-562 BC), Kings of Babylon, Part 1 (Royal Inscriptions of the Neo-Babylonian Empire 1/1)

-(2) Frauke Weiershäuser and Jamie Novotny, The Royal Inscriptions of Nebuchadnezzar II (604-562 BC), King of Babylon, Part 2 (Royal Inscriptions of the Neo-Babylonian Empire 2)
+(2) Frauke Weiershäuser and Jamie Novotny, The Royal Inscriptions of Nabopolassar (625-605 BC) and Nebuchadnezzar II (604-562 BC), Kings of Babylon, Part 2 (Royal Inscriptions of the Neo-Babylonian Empire 1/2)

 (4) Royal Inscriptions of Babylonia online, Babylon 7: The Inscriptions of the Neo-Babylonian Dynasty